apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/external/dynamic.md

 the `rep:externalPrincipalNames` properties (see also section [Validation](defaultusersync.html#validation) and [Configuration](defaultusersync.html#configuration)).

-Additionally the [ExternalPrincipalConfiguration] provides a `PrincipalProvider` implementation which makes external (group) principals available to the repository's authentication and authorization using the `rep:externalPrincipalNames` as a persistent cache to avoid expensive lookup on the IDP.
+Additionally, the [ExternalPrincipalConfiguration] provides a `PrincipalProvider` implementation which makes external (group) principals available to the repository's authentication and authorization using the `rep:externalPrincipalNames` as a persistent cache to avoid expensive lookup on the IDP.